 About Blog Action Day

-The history of Blog Action Day
+The History of Blog Action Day

-In 2009, Collis & Cyan asked the team at Change.org, who where then the world’s leading blog network for social issues, to take over responsibility for Blog Action Day and expand its reach.
-Change.org successfully grew Blog Action Day until 2011, when they handed on Blog Action Day to the Voice Blogging Project.
+In 2009, Collis & Cyan asked the team at Change.org, who were then the world’s leading blog network for social issues, to take over responsibility for running Blog Action Day.
+Change.org successfully ran Blog Action Day until 2011, when they handed on Blog Action Day to the Voice Blogging Project.

-The Voice Blogging Project have developed numerous blogging events and projects bringing bloggers, not-for-profits and media to cover global issues of human rights, environment, poverty & development since 2009.
+The Voice Blogging Project has developed numerous blogging events and projects bringing bloggers, not-for-profits and media to cover global issues of human rights, environment, poverty & development since 2009.